amitbrickman/good-news/good-news-extension/README.md

 3. Click "Scan for News" to find news articles on the page
 4. The extension will send the news to your Mastra API
 5. Converted good news will replace the original bad news on the page
-6. Look for bold text with 🌞 indicators to see the converted news

 ## Development